“The Angry Birds Movie” (2016) MOVIE REVIEW

 To also pass time, Red and his friends venture to find the legendary “Mighty Eagle”, which leads to the cliche plot of discovering that a hero is a let down, who wastes his days doing nothing, and it’s up to Red to motivate the eagle back into action.
 How many times have we seen this plot?
 Maybe in nearly every average animated kids’ movie?
 And this is what’s going to keep us entertained until the finale?
 Thanks, I don’t like it.

-The humour is hit or miss, a few lines and gags hit the mark, but this wasn’t a consistent laugh riot for me.
-The film is clearly struggling to keep the comedy alive, so it reaches for easy gags in desperation, the kind of jokes that are obviously going to make small kids giggle no matter what, from pigs slapping their butts at the camera to an awkwardly long urination scene.
+The humour is hit or miss.
+A few lines and gags hit the mark, but this wasn’t a consistent laugh riot for me.
+The film is clearly struggling to keep the comedy alive, so it reaches for easy gags in desperation, the kinds of jokes that are obviously going to make small kids giggle no matter what, from pigs slapping their butts at the camera to an awkwardly long urination scene.
 This potty humour is just tasteless and gross, a lazy attempt to be funny without taking risks or being inventive.

-Red himself, is the only character I enjoyed watching, a cynical bird who makes the most sense out of everyone, keeping others at a distance while yearning for company, he makes for a relatable lead.
-He might be a grouch, but hints of a nice side are sprinkled into little moments, he does eventually let his guard down once pushed into the role of leader; proving that he is capable of empathy if others trust him.
+Red himself is the only character I enjoyed watching, a cynical bird who makes the most sense out of everyone.
+He keeps others at a distance while yearning for company, making for a relatable lead.
+He might be a grouch, but hints of a nice side are sprinkled into little moments, and he does eventually let his guard down once pushed into the role of leader, proving that he is capable of empathy if others trust him.

-To Conclude, “The Angry Birds Movie” does have a pretty solid lead character, vibrant cartoony visuals that are decent to look at, plus a rather complex view on the emotion of anger that’s quite refreshing, but overall?
+To Conclude, “The Angry Birds Movie” does have a pretty solid lead character, vibrant cartoony visuals that are decent to look at, plus a rather complex view on the emotion of anger that’s quite refreshing.
+But overall?
 It’s cliche, predictable, uninspired, and not as frequently funny as it could have been.
-I wasn’t exactly let down, as I was never an Angry Birds fan, so I can’t say that I’m annoyed at my experience, but I can’t say that this is a film I’d be eager to watch again.
+I wasn’t exactly let down, as I was never an Angry Birds fan in the first place, so I can’t say that I’m annoyed at my experience, but I also can’t say that this is a film I’d be eager to watch again.